andyvroberts/tangerine/Setup.md

 Currently output bindings have the restictions:
 1. Can only be used for insert (not update)

-In this example, our process must be repeatable (idempotent) which means that we our second use of table storage is for 'Upsert' operations.
+In this project, our process must be repeatable which means that our second usage of table storage is for 'Upsert' operations.
 And for this we will directly use the Azure tables SDK instead of the function app bindings.